 |Product Link||View on Avocado||View on Plushbeds|

-As we shared in our full review, PlushBeds is a mid-range mattress brand for those looking for a quality mattress.
+Our team has staff-tested both of these mattresses.
+As we shared in our full review, PlushBeds is a mid-range mattress brand for those seeking a quality mattress.
 The company’s Botanical Bliss model also earns a reputation for being eco-friendly, though it’s not certified vegan like the Natural Bliss.

 PlushBeds began in 2008 and currently operates within a certified organic manufacturing facility in California.
 Similar to Avocado, each mattress arrives compressed in a box and is handcrafted in the USA from GOTS-certified cotton and wool.
 It also includes several other certifications, including the following: